jaldabaoth-code/Cupcake-Generator/README.md

 <h1>Cupcake Generator (PHP Checkpoint 2, WCS Web PHP)</h1>

-### The goal is to create your own uniques "Cupcakes"
+### The goal is to create your own uniques "Cupcakes" by using Simple MVC

 ---